1621 Views - Created 19/04/2021

 The DS28E17 is not listed as a compatible device on the OWFS website so you will not be able to use OWFS to talk to the device.
 You may have to write a custom Linux kernel driver to make the DS28E17 appear as an I2C bus within Linux.
 I don't have any experience with writing kernel drivers so this is not something I could help you with.

-sudo sh -c "echo ds2482 0x18 > /sys/bus/i2c/devices/i2c-1/new_device"
+sudo modprobe ds2482sudo sh -c "echo ds2482 0x18 > /sys/bus/i2c/devices/i2c-1/new_device"sudo modprobe wire

-The github repository for the w1_ds28e17 driver has more information on getting it working.
+The GitHub repository for the w1_ds28e17 driver has more information on getting it working.
 It does say that the w1_ds28e17 driver is compatible with the DS2482 so it should work with the 1 Wire Pi but as I have not tested it myself I can not give you any guarantees that it will be compatible.

 One issue you will find is the DS28E17 only works at 3.3V and the 1 Wire Pi is designed to work at 5V.
 You can change the 1 Wire Pi to work at 3.3V by removing the jumper J1 on the 1 Wire Pi Plus or the POWER solder bridge on 1 Wire Pi Zero to isolate it from the 5V supply and connect a wire between the 3.3V pin on the Raspberry Pi GPIO header and the 5V pin next to the RJ12 connector on the 1 Wire Pi.
 The photo below shows where the wire needs to connect.
-This should convert the 1 Wire bus to be 3.3V making it compatible with the DS28E17.
+This should convert the 1 Wire bus to 3.3V making it compatible with the DS28E17.